Relocating Your Photography Business: My Journey from California to Colorado

 Networking with photographers in your new location can be incredibly beneficial.
 These connections provide a deeper understanding of the local market dynamics and can often lead to referrals.
 I joined a ton of photography groups online until I found my favorites.

-6. Attend workshops and shootouts
+6. Attend Workshops and Shootouts

 7. Scout New Locations: